-One of the benefits of living in the 21st century is the reality that today we have powerful charting softwares that can draw charts instantaneously.
+One of the benefits of living in the 21st century is the reality that today, we have powerful charting software that can draw charts instantaneously.
 Not only will they draw charts, but we can switch to see a different time frame in seconds.

 No other time in history has presented so many amazing tools for the study of chart patterns and technical analysis.
 As traders, we owe it to ourselves to take the time to learn these tools and techniques.